-Residential and Learning Commons Hours
+Residential Commons Hours

-Residential Commons are designed spaces for community development and include entertainment equipment (as available) for video games, ping-pong, foosball, televisions, and DVD players.
+Residential Commons are designed spaces for community development and include entertainment equipment (as available) for video games, ping-pong, foosball, and televisions.
 Residents and their guests are responsible for the careful use of provided equipment and are responsible for damaged or missing items.

 Residential Commons are open the following hours: